Pre-arrival and visa information

 The information in our Frequently Asked Questions will help you to apply for your visa and tells you what documents are required as part of the application.

 The UK Home Office uses credibility interviews as part of the Tier 4 (General) student visa application process.
-Information to help you prepare for the interviews is available on the credibility interviews page.

 If you are only coming for a course of six months or less and you do not intend to work part-time or extend your immigration permission while you are in the UK, then you may wish to consider coming to the UK as a Short Term Student.